wulfsberg/angular-material-kickstart/README.md

 GZip/imagemin
 =============
-Reaching back in the old bag of tricks, I use some Gulp tasks (in the `gulpfile.js`) to optimize the generated assets by recompressing images and pre-zipping the files, since many servers are set up to automatically deliver the `.gz` version of files if they exist and the browser supports it.
+Reaching back in the old bag of tricks, I use some Gulp tasks (in the `gulpfile.js`) to optimize the generated assets by recompressing images and pre-zipping the files, since many servers can be set up to automatically deliver the `.gz` version of files if they exist and the browser supports it.

 To include the needed tools, run